-The film follows a rather traditional and generic storyline, filled with plenty melodrama and narrative clichés.
-Ultimately, we find out, what events – as a young teen girl working as a maid during the Civil Rights Era - led Frankie to mental trauma and torment for most of her young adult life.
+The film follows a rather traditional and generic storyline, filled with plenty of melodrama and narrative clichés.
+Ultimately, we find out what events – as a young teen girl working as a maid during the Civil Rights Era - led Frankie to mental trauma and torment for most of her adult life.

 The premise of the film alone is enough to keep you engaged throughout the duration.
-There are taboos of mental illness – especially of this type – in the black community.
+Mental illness – especially of this type – in the black community are considered taboo.
 Frankie’s other personality of a racist southern woman is also a bizarre and interesting element of her illness.
-Some of the best scenes are between Berry and Skarsgard, the latter’s performance adds a layer of authenticity to the film.
-Phylicia Rashad, who portrays Frankie’s concerned and bewildered mother (who harbors a secret), is another highlight of the film.
+Some of the best scenes are between Berry and Skarsgard - the latter’s performance adds a layer of authenticity to the film, and Phylicia Rashad, who portrays Frankie’s concerned and bewildered mother (who harbors a secret), is another highlight of the film.

-A few scenes when Frankie is transforming into her two other personalities – Alice, the racist southern white woman and a child named genius – are awkward to watch because they seem forced and overacted.
-To Berry’s credit, playing a woman with Multiple Personality Disorder is a challenging “gig” to pull off, and Berry does have several lucid moments in her performance, and, as the tough and streetwise Frankie, Berry is likable and watchable.
+A few scenes when Frankie is transforming into her two other personalities – Alice, the racist southern white woman, and a child named Genius – are awkward to watch, because they seem forced and overacted.
+To Berry’s credit, playing a woman with Multiple Personality Disorder is challenging to pull off, and she does have some good moments; as the tough and streetwise Frankie, she is likable and watchable.

-The general treatment and execution of the film - its aesthetics and score – are akin to a TV film, and an entertaining one at that.
-In respect to television, Frankie might be have been better suited for such platform and, perhaps, have been more successful in reaching its intended audience (Lifetime, OWN anyone?).
+The general treatment and execution of the film - its aesthetics and score – are akin to a TV movie, and "Frankie" might actually have been better suited for that platform.
+Perhaps it would have been more successful in reaching its intended audience (Lifetime, OWN anyone?).